The Finite State MAC with Cooperative Encoders and Delayed CSI: The Capacity Region of the FSM-MAC with Partially Cooperative Encoders and Delayed Transmitter CSI

 The expressions on the right-hand side of the inequalities in (\ref{r1})-(\ref{r1+r2b}) represent empirical averages of mutual information (taken over the code symbols).
 These inequalities can be alternatively represented by introducing a new time-sharing random variable $Q$, uniformly distributed over $\{1,\dots,n\}$, as in Subsection \ref{U_def_common}.
 Starting again with the upper bound on $R_1$, this yields

-Applying the same procedure to the rest of the upper bounds, while denoting $X_{1}\triangleq X_{1,Q},\ X_{2} \triangleq X_{2,Q},\ Y \triangleq Y_{Q},\ S\triangleq S_{Q},\ \widetilde{S}_1\triangleq S_{Q-d_1},\ \widetilde{S}_2\triangleq S_{Q-d_2}$ and $U\triangleq (U_Q,Q)$, we get
+Applying the same procedure to the rest of the upper bounds, while denoting $X_{1}\triangleq X_{1,Q},\ X_{2} \triangleq X_{2,Q},\ Y \triangleq Y_{Q},\ S\triangleq S_{Q},\ \tilde{S}_1\triangleq S_{Q-d_1},\ \tilde{S}_2\triangleq S_{Q-d_2}$ and $U\triangleq (U_Q,Q)$, we get

 where the justification for (\ref{r0r1r2_conf}) follows similar steps to those presented in (\ref{r0r1r2_q_justification}).
-Moreover, note that the fact that the obtained region is convex follows from the same arguents given in Subsection \ref{MAC Common Converse}.
+Moreover, note that the fact that the obtained region is convex follows from the same arguments given in Section \ref{MAC Common Converse}.
 Completion of the proof of the converse relies on showing that the following Markov relations hold:

-which is accomplished by applying the same line of arguments employed in Appendix \ref{common_markov_proof}, while replacing $M_0$ with $(V_1^\ell,V_2^\ell)$.\\
+which is accomplished by applying the same line of arguments employed in Appendix \ref{common_markov_proof}, while replacing $M_0$ with $(V_1^\ell,V_2^\ell)$.